fudge88/miumiu/README.md

 of the styling issues i had for example the inline display classes.
 [Bootstrap](https://getbootstrap.com/docs/4.4/layout/grid/) was used for the grid system, and also
 its styling properties.
-[mdbootstrap](https://mdbootstrap.com/docs/jquery/javascript/google-maps/), helped style the map found on the locations page.
+[Mdbootstrap](https://mdbootstrap.com/docs/jquery/javascript/google-maps/), helped style the map found on the locations page.
 The images for the products
 were taken from [lush](https://uk.lush.com/), which was also a design inspiration.

 **Acknowledgements:**
 I would like to thank everyone who have helped me throughout this project.
-The slack community, the tutors on tutor support, my mentor.
-You have all been there for me to ask for help,
+The slack community, the tutors on tutor support and my mentor.
+You have all played a big part in
-no matter how big or small my query has been.
-You have all played a big part in encouraging me, supporting me,
-and ofcourse having alot of patience with me.
+encouraging me, supporting me, and ofcourse having alot of patience with me.
 Thank you.